KeithHenry/chromeExtensionAsync/README.md

 ### Create and Reload Tabs with `chrome.tabs.createAndWait` and `chrome.tabs.reloadAndWait`

-The normal `chrome.tabs.create` and `chrome.tabs.reload` functions execute their callbacks before the tab is finished loading.
+New in v3.4 is `chrome.tabs.createAndWait` and `chrome.tabs.reloadAndWait`.
+The normal `chrome.tabs.create` and `chrome.tabs.reload` functions execute their callbacks as soon as the tab is created, before the tab has finished loading.
 This makes it difficult to create or reload a tab, and then execute a content script on the page. `chrome.tabs.createAndWait` and `chrome.tabs.reloadAndWait` are an enhancement to the tabs API that waits until the tab has finished loading the url, and is ready to execute scripts.
 They pair great with `chrome.tabs.executeAsyncFunction`.

 They:

 - Call `chrome.tabs.create` or `chrome.tabs.reload`, await the results, and grab the tab's id.
 - Use `chrome.tabs.onUpdated.addListener` to listen for the 'completed' status for the tab's id.